• Home

 Planning

 You have to save for it.
 A lot of retirement planning is determined by how much you are going to spend in retirement.
-Heck, that’s basically all of what retirement planning is.
-You need to save and plan for this.
+But where would you spend?
+You would need funds to cover your medical bills, hire caregivers — look up “caregiver agencies near me” on the Web to find one — and afford gas and food.

 If you have all of your debts paid off and your retirement account is in a place where you don’t have to be worried about running out of money, then you probably don’t have to think about it too much.
 However, that doesn’t negate the fact that you should plan; it will just mean that your planning may look a little different from that of others.
 For example, it may be the perfect time to think about looking into final expense policies.